-You can withdraw from the study at any time by telling your care team or the research team.
-You do not have to give a reason.
-We will keep your study data collected up to that point.
+You can withdraw from the study at any time, by telling your clinical team or the research nurse.
+You do not have to give any reason.
+We will keep your pseudonymised study data collected up to that point.
 If you decided to withdraw, this will not affect your ongoing care.